lter/lterpalettefinder/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `lterpalettefinder` is to …
+The goal of `lterpalettefinder` is to provide high quality color palettes derived from photos at LTER sites.
+This allows users to create beautiful graphics that have close visual ties to photos from the places where data were collected.
+This package also allows users to generate their own palettes from any photo (.PNG only) if the current palettes in the function do not meet their needs.

 ## Installation